Bowlers Fees Structure and Free Early Education Funded Hours:

 30 hours x 38 weeks = 1140 funded hours per year.

-1140 divided by 49 weeks = approximately 23hours per week.
+1140 divided by 49 weeks = approximately 23 hours per week.

 • Reconfirmation: For the working family scheme, HMRC contacts parents directly to remind them to reconfirm their free funding code every three months.
 It is the parent’s responsibility to ensure their code remains valid, Bowlers is not responsible for issuing reminders.